U.S. House GOP plan calls for federal spending cuts, conditions on debt limit increase - NewsBreak

 Pennsylvania Rep. Brendan Boyle, the top Democrat on the Budget Committee, warned the GOP against using the debt limit as a political negotiating card.

 “The debt ceiling should not ever be something we play around with.
 It is too dangerous.
 This country has been able to get through and weather government shutdowns.
-We would not be able to weather a compromise on the full faith and credit of the United States,” said Boyle.
+We would not be able to weather a compromise on the full faith and credit of the United States,” Boyle said.
 “It would cripple not only the U.S. economy but the world economy.”

 The Bipartisan Policy Center, a think tank regularly relied on for debt limit predictions, said in June that the default date, or X-date, for the debt limit would “likely arrive no earlier than the third quarter of 2023.”